gougou9903/list_container/README.md

 This is a learning project, it doesn't match the real std::list in neither functionality nor speed.
 Template class, supports any object type.

-"list.h" is the interface file.
+"list.h" is the interface file, include it to your project if you wish to test it. "main.cpp" is just a test module.
 Use [doxygen] [1] to get more detailed documentation.

 Following STL-like constructors supported:
 ------------------------------------------